influxdata/docs-v2/content/influxdb/v2.4/security/tokens/create-token.md

 #### Create an Operator token

-Create an Operator token to grant permissions to all resources in all organizations.
+Create an operator token to grant permissions to all resources in all organizations.

 ```sh
 influx auth create \